Why study at Roehampton

 - Group presentations

 - Field trips

-Most photography modules involve a split between theory and practice.
+Modules often involve a split between theory and practice.
 During the first and second years, students receive a substantial amount of tutor-led input, although students are strongly encouraged to develop an independent approach to learning.
-During the third year the emphasis is on self-directed independent learning.
+During the third year the emphasis is on self-directed independent learning with continuous tutorial support.